FluxML/FastAI.jl/docs/fastai_api_comparison.md

 FastAI.jl's own data block API makes it possible to derive every part of a high-level interface with a unified API across tasks.
 Instead it suffices to create a learning task and based on the blocks and encodings specified the proper model builder, loss function, and visualizations are implemented (see below).
 For a high-level API, a complete `Learner` can be constructed using [`tasklearner`](#) without much boilerplate.
 There are some helper functions for  creating these learning tasks, for example [`ImageClassificationSingle`](#) and [`ImageSegmentation`](#).

-FastAI.jl additionally has a unified API for registering and discovering functionality across applications also based on the data block abstraction.  `finddatasets` and `loaddataset` let you quickly load common datasets matching some data modality and `findlearningtask` lets you find learning task helpers for common tasks.
+FastAI.jl additionally has a unified API for registering and discovering functionality across applications also based on the data block abstraction.  [`datasets`](#) and [`datarecipes`](#) let you quickly load common datasets matching some data modality and [`learningtasks`] lets you find learning task helpers for common tasks.
 See [the discovery tutorial](discovery.md) for more info.

 ### Vision